bryanveloso/multiverse/apps/avalonstar/src/content/eras/streaming.md

 ---
-title: 'The Streaming Era'
+title: The Streaming Era
 startDate: 2016-02-06
 endDate: 2020-07-01
-description: 'From freelancer to agency founder, these were the years of pixel-perfect PSDs, CSS Zen Garden submissions, and designing for the new social web.'
+description: Twitch introduced me to the world of live streaming and after my time at Twitch had come to an end, I decided to take the plunge and stream full-time.
 color: '#ff0000'
 ---